 Several studies have shown that coronary heart disease and cancer rates are the lowest in the Mediterranean area because their diets are rich in olives and olive products.

-2015 clinical trial published in JAMA Internal Medicine found that the Mediterranean diet, which is high in antioxidant-rich foods, herbs and oils, improves cognitive function.
+A 2015 clinical trial published in JAMA Internal Medicine found that the Mediterranean diet, which is high in antioxidant-rich foods, herbs and oils, improves cognitive function.
 Because oxidative stress and vascular impairment lead to age-related cognitive decline, which is a strong risk factor for the development of dementia, the use of antioxidants in your daily diet makes a major difference.

 Of the 334 people who participated in the study, it was the group who followed the Mediterranean diet (consisting of less red meat and more fruits, veggies and whole grains) and took an olive oil supplement (one liter a week) that showed the most improvement after five years.